 A sometimes solitary, sensitive soul, who has already withstood his share of bullies, Will is just beginning to recognize the courage within himself.
 While he wasn’t supposed to be here, he refuses to let down the family and could end up being their saving grace.

 Stranded alongside the Robinsons is the rough-and-tumble blue-collar contractor, Don West (Serricchio).
 Even though he runs a smuggling gig for extra cash, Don is all heart.
 He is also, though, fairly cynical.
 Had they not crashed, he would have taken the next flight back to earth — with a pocket full of plenty.

 Don is not like the Robinsons, and no one is more aware of that than he.
 To him, the idea that space colonization is the key to a more equitable society is just spin; it will never benefit ordinary people.
 Now though, he is going to have to ally himself with this family and may wind up surprised by them, yet.

 Meanwhile, there is the enigma that is Dr. Smith (Posey), who stowed away on the Jupiter 2.
 She surely brings a lot of trouble with her, but is she a saboteur?
 One thing is for certain, she loves to play both ends against the middle and is darned good at it, too.

 Finally, there is Robot, who soon devotes himself to Will Robinson, as both a helper and a friend.
 Robot may well be more mysterious than any human around, and boy is he big.

 If they are going to survive, this troubled troupe of fellow travelers must learn to lean on each other, trust one another and always strive toward the common good.
 Will they rise to the challenge?
 Stay tuned.

 First aired: TBD

 What do you think?
 Do you like the Lost in Space TV series?
-Should this Netflix TV show be cancelled or renewed for another season?
+Should this Netflix TV show have been renewed for a fourth season?